CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/04AzureFunction.md

       }
       }
       ```
-   After adding the code your **Model.cs** will look like below screenshot
+   After adding the code your **Model.cs** will look like below screenshot:

    ![](images/L04/vscode14.png)